-In addition to traditional mammography, we offer 3D Mammography.
-This type of mammogram screening creates a three-dimensional image of the breast and works similar to a CT scan.
+In addition to traditional mammogram images, Banner Health offers 3D mammography.
+This type of mammogram screening creates a three-dimensional image of the breast and works like a CT scan.
 A 3D mammogram offers a more comprehensive view of the breast tissue and provides doctors with a more detailed view.
 3D mammography can detect up to 60 percent more invasive cancers than conventional digital mammography.
 Talk to your doctor to determine which type of mammography is right for you.

 Mammograms are used for early detection of any abnormalities, like tumors, in the breasts.
-These imaging tests can be used either for screening or to evaluate a breast lump.
-While there is no ideal age to start screening for breast cancer, the American Cancer Society recommends women begin getting mammograms at age 40 and repeat every year thereafter.
-Talk to your doctor about your risk factors to decide when a mammography screening is right for you.
+These medical imaging tests can be used either for screening or to evaluate a breast lump.
+While there is no ideal age to start screening for breast cancer, the American Cancer Society recommends women of average risk begin getting annual mammograms at age 40.
+Talk to your doctor about your risk factors to decide when a mammography imaging screening is right for you.

 If you’ve noticed any changes in your breasts or have any concerns, talk to your doctor before scheduling a mammogram.
-If you’re over 40 and want to schedule a routine mammogram, you do not need to talk with your doctor beforehand.
-For all mammograms, we recommend:
+Women ages 40 and over who want to schedule a routine mammogram, do not need to talk with their doctor beforehand.
+For all mammogram prep, we recommend:

-In case of an abnormal mammogram, you may be required to do a diagnostic mammogram.
-Compared to traditional mammograms, diagnostic mammograms provide a more detailed image of the breast for your doctors to analyze.
+In case of an abnormal mammogram, you may be required to follow up with a diagnostic mammogram.
+Compared to traditional screening mammograms, diagnostic mammograms provide a more detailed image of the breast for your doctors to analyze.